opea-project/GenAIExamples/docker_images_list.md

 # Description

-A list of currently released OPEA images in https://hub.docker.com/, contains all relevant images from the GenAIExamples, GenAIComps and GenAIInfra projects.
+A list of released OPEA docker images in https://hub.docker.com/, contains all relevant images from the GenAIExamples, GenAIComps and GenAIInfra projects.
+Please expect more public available images in the future release.

 # Example images